 This colonial history laid the foundations of the region's current-day ethnic and racial compositions.
-Today, people of mestizo (mixed European and Pre-

-Columbian indigenous ancestry) and mulatto (mixed African and European ancestry) heritage are common in the region.
+Today, people of mestizo (mixed European and Pre-Columbian indigenous ancestry) and mulatto (mixed African and European ancestry) heritage are common in the region.
 Mestizos form majority populations in Venezuela, Colombia, and Ecuador.
 The legacy of Spanish colonialism continues to influence social relations in the region, as white and mestizo populations hold most of the wealth and political power.
 Indigenous, black, and mulatto residents tend to be poorer, although they have become more politically and socially active since the 1980s.

 The Andean nations are in various stages of development.
 Colombia continues its long history of two-party rule and in 2012 entered peace talks with domestic insurgents.
 In Ecuador, protesters have ousted three of the last five elected Presidents, although former President Correa survived into his 2nd term.
 Peru has enjoyed relative stability since the 1990s, while Bolivia elected populist Evo Morales President in 2005 and reelected him in 2009, 2014, and 2019.
-In 2022, Gustavo Francisco Petro Urrego was elected president with a 50.4% vote in a second-round vote.
+In 2020, Luis Alberto Arce Catacora was elected president with a 55.1% vote.